MegaGatlingPea/Delete/README.md

 #### Approach 1

-Despite the fact that we've already prepared the necessary data for training and evaluation, you might want to utilize SurfGen for your specific use-case.
+Despite the fact that we've already prepared the necessary data for training and evaluation, you might want to utilize SurfGen for your specific use case.
 To facilitate this, we've outlined guidelines to assist in creating your own 'surf_maker' environment.

 ```shell
 conda create -n surface pymesh2 jupyter scipy joblib biopython rdkit plyfile -c conda-forge